Section 1: Name

 Section 2: President-Elect

 The President-Elect shall temporarily perform the duties of the President when the President is unable to be present or perform his/her duties.
-The President-Elect shall also oversee committee chairpersons and ensure their yearly written reports to the Annual Business Meeting.
-The President-Elect will be nominated by the Nominating Committee for President as the term of office is completed.
+The President-Elect shall also oversee committee chairpersons and ensure their written reports are submitted in a timely manner for all scheduled BOD meetings and for the At the annual Business Meeting of the Society.
+The President-Elect will assume the position of President at the close of the biennial Annual General Membership Meeting at which the newly elected BOD is announced and installed.

 Section 3: Recording Secretary

-The Recording Secretary shall keep minutes and records of all meetings of the Society and Board of Directors and maintain archival copies of all publications, documents, and other records of the Society.
+The Recording Secretary shall keep minutes and records of all meetings of the Society and Board of Directors and maintain archival copies of all publications, documents, and other records of the Society during his/her term(s).

 Section 4: Treasurer